arangodb/spring-data-demo/README.md

 });
 ```

-After executing the demo again we can see the following console output.
+After executing the demo again we can see the following console output:

 ```
 ## These are the children of Character [id=characters/273652, name=Ned, surname=Stark, alive=false, age=41]: